Best Credit Cards in California: How to Get the Most Rewards

 Chase Sapphire Preferred: Best for dining and travel

-- Earn 2X points on dining and travel
+- Earn 2X points on other travel purchases

 - Earn 1X points on all other purchases